Moya/Aeryn/README.md

 ### Personal Access Token

 You'll need to [create a new personal access token](https://github.com/settings/tokens/new) on whatever account will be inviting new contributors (this means the account needs admin writes).
-The access token needs the `admin:org` scope.
+The access token needs the `admin:org` and `public_repo` scopes.

 ### Team ID